 There are some lessons for you to learn in all encounters and relationships.
 Don’t forget, everyone you meet has something to teach you, so don’t miss these learning opportunities.
 Sit down and write a list of the most significant people in your life.
 Then write at least two things you’ve learned from the encounter or relationship.

-There are also people that we have known for many years, it could be a coworker or significant partner.
-Ask yourself, what are they teaching me.
+There are also people that we have known for many years.
+It could be a coworker or a partner.
+Ask yourself, what are they teaching me?
 What are you teaching them?
 Don’t forget that you are also part of the equation.
 You are learning from yourself.
 What lessons are you learning?

 The best way to learn is to cultivate a beginner’s attitude.
 If you think you are an expert and have nothing to learn, you will miss these learning opportunities.